-Beijing Fucheng Lianbao Technology Co., Ltd ("Beijing Fucheng") is an entity incorporated on December 29, 2020, in which Tianjin Bokefa Technology Co., Ltd ("Bokefa") owns 24% equity interest with the remaining 76% controlled by Bokefa through VIE agreements.
-On February 10, 2021, Beijing Fucheng acquired all of the shares of Beijing Yibao Technology Co., Ltd., ("Beijing Yibao") who hold 100% in the equity interest of Beijing Fucheng Insurance Brokerage Co., Ltd. ("Fucheng Insurance").
-Fucheng Insurance is a Chinese insurance brokerage agency and is a nation-wide licensed entity which offers insurance brokerage services for a broad range of insurance products.
-The Fucheng Insurance, through their nationwide license, will give us flexibility to offer and create tailor-made insurance products, to leverage directly to customers or through distribution partners and procure better deals with both our existing and new insurance company partners.
-The Fucheng Insurance further enables us to accelerate the onboarding of new agents throughout China onto our platforms.
-It also creates the opportunity to promote our business through some of China's biggest online portals, which will provide business-to-business-to-consumer (B2B2C) as well as business-to-consumer (B2C) channels.
-When Fucheng Insurance initiates its nationwide rollout of its mobile application, it will facilitate access to those portals' vast customer bases, which will offer MICT'S full complement of insurance products.
+Beijing Fucheng Lianbao Technology Co., Ltd ("Beijing Fucheng") is an entity incorporated on December 29, 2020, in which "Bokefa owns24% equity interest with the remaining 76% controlled by Bokefa through VIE agreements.
+On February 10, 2021, Beijing Fucheng acquired all of the shares of Beijing Yibao Technology Co., Ltd., ("Beijing Yibao") which holds 100% of the equity interest in Beijing Fucheng Insurance Brokerage Co., Ltd. ("Fucheng Insurance").
+Fucheng Insurance is a Chinese insurance brokerage agency and a nation-wide licensed entity which offers insurance brokerage services for a broad range of insurance products.
+Fucheng Insurance, with and through their nationwide license, will give us the flexibility to offer and create tailor-made insurance products, leverage customers directly or through distribution partners and procure better deals with both our existing and new insurance company partners.
+Fucheng Insurance further enables us to accelerate onboarding of new agents onto our platforms all throughout China.
+It also creates the opportunity to promote our business through some of China's biggest online portals, which will provide business-to-consumer (B2B2C) as well as business-sto-consumer (B2C) channels.
+When Fucheng Insurance initiates its nationwide rollout of its mobile application, it will facilitate access to those portals' vast customer bases which will also offer MICT'S full suite of insurance products.
 Beijing Fucheng shares were acquired for approximately \$5.7 million, and funded through MICT.
 For further information please refer to Note 7.